l2iterative/alternative-serde0/README.md

 We may update the Bonsai PHP SDK, but we warn that there are going to be overhead.
 The fact that short u8 vectors are being treated as tuples force us to serialize some tuples in the same way, and PHP needs to conform to these existing serde practice.

+### Updates

+Note that the serialization algorithm is completely different from previous commits due to discussion in https://github.com/risc0/risc0/issues/1298.

+I would like to credit @austinabell for the thought process of leading to this new algorithm.

 ### License